-Is it safe to follow a vegan diet during pregnancy?
+Is a vegan diet safe to follow during pregnancy?

 As a vegan myself and a dietitian who specializes in vegetarian/vegan nutrition, that common question crossed my mind when I found out I was pregnant with my first baby.
 Despite being vegan for many years and having the nutritional background as a dietitian, I too was concerned about the health and proper growth of my baby as a new mom.